TVA in Tennessee

 - TVA manages flows to support thermal compliance at our coal-fired and nuclear plants.

-- TVA owns seven locks in Tennessee (six main locks and one auxiliary lock), serving about 110 Tennessee ports and terminals.
-About 18 million tons of cargo move through the facilities annually.
+- TVA owns seven locks in Tennessee (six locks on the main river and one auxiliary lock), serving about 110 Tennessee ports and terminals.
+About 17 million tons of cargo move through the facilities in calendar year 2015.

 - About 93 municipalities, 32 industries and seven mining companies in Tennessee draw water from the Tennessee River system.
-Water also is drawn for power plant cooling and irrigation.
+Water also is drawn for irrigation and for cooling power plants.

 Other TVA Operations

-- Tennessee households had over 30.4 million kilowatt-hours of energy efficiency savings resulting from 16,409 In-Home Energy Evaluations by TVA-certified evaluators and approximately 7,674 do-it-yourself home energy evaluations taken online or by paper survey.
+Tennessee households had 26.52 million kilowatt-hours of energy efficiency savings from the completion of 11,588 eScore measures, the purchase of 591,604 bulbs through the Retail Lighting Promotion, and approximately 8,431 self-audits taken online or by paper survey.

 Tax Equivalent Payments

-TVA works with local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities for the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities to prepare for economic growth.
-During fiscal year 2014, over 43,800 jobs were created or retained in Tennessee and more than $5.87 billion was invested.
+TVA works with local power companies, directly served customers and regional, state and community organizations to create economic development opportunities for the TVA region.
+Economic development focuses on attracting and retaining jobs, capital investment and serving and supporting communities to prepare for economic growth.
+During fiscal year 2015, over 57,150 jobs were created or retained in Tennessee and more than $5.5 billion was invested.

-In fiscal year 2014, TVA purchased over $141 million in nonfuel materials and services from Tennessee vendors.
+In fiscal year 2015, TVA purchased $2 million in fossil fuels and over $157 million in nonfuel materials and services from Tennessee vendors.